History of autism: Science

+An August 2025 study led by Spanish psychologist Laura Lacomba-Trejo found that autistic people have higher rates of insecure attachment than the general population.
+Helping autistic people develop a secure attachment style can benefit them.

 In September 2025, US President Donald Trump, the US Department of Health and Human Services and the US Food and Drug Administration announced that paracetamol (acetaminophen) use should be avoided by pregnant mothers due to it being a cause of autism, and that it is also better for an unborn baby than their mother running a high fever.
 Many other health authorities believed the autism-inducing effects to be less than warned.

 Simultaneously, it was announced that leucovorin was to be begin the US government approval process for treating cerebral folate deficiency, which was said to be a cause of autistic symptoms in some people.

 In October 2025, a team led by the psychiatry researchers Xinhe Zhang (Chinese-British) and Varun Warrier (Indian-British) published that they had found two biologically distinct autism subtypes.
 One is a typically early-diagnosed condition that includes significant childhood communication difficulties.
 The other is typically later-diagnosed, involving significant adolescent social difficulties, and has significant overlap with ADHD, depression, and PTSD.

+The concept of visibility logic was first publicly posited in April 2026, by Norwegian teacher Marte Oline Vågnes Dalmo.
+It describes the logic of assessing a person's autism by what an observer sees, and not what the autistic person is thinking and feeling.
+An autistic person who can achieve the appearance of normality is thus deemed to not be autistic, which bars them from accommodations for their autism.

+A May 2026 published study found two biologically defined subtypes of autism, one that was hypoconnectivity-dominant and the other that was hyperconnectivity-dominant.
+They also found that 59% of the autistic people studied did not fit either subtype.
+The lead author was Italian neuroimager Alessandro Gozzi.